genkgo/xsl/README.md

 ### Installation

-Requires PHP 7.2 or later.
-For PHP 5.6+ use version 0.6.
+Requires PHP 7.4 or later.
 It is installable and autoloadable via Composer as [genkgo/xsl](https://packagist.org/packages/genkgo/xsl).

 ### Quality